west-shell/obsidian-xiangqi/README.en.md

 - **Real-time Read/Write**: Any changes to the game (like making moves, adding variations, or comments) are saved back to the original `.pgn` file instantly and automatically.
 - **Full-featured**: Supports variations, comments, and annotations.
+- **Jump to AI**: Supports packaging the current branch to Pikafish web version for analysis.

 ![PGN File](./IMAGE/PGN文件.png)